Late night levy consultation

 Temporary event notices allow licensable activities to take place during a period of no more than 168 hours, where there are no more than 499 people present.

-The licensing policy 2011 came into effect on 7 January 2011 and is reviewed at least once every three years, in line with statutory duties.
-The policy outlines our decision making principles for licensing applications.
+The Council's statement of licensing policy 2016-2021 came into effect on 7 January 2016.
+It's reviewed at least once every five years, in accordance with statutory requirements.
+The policy outlines our decision making principles for applications under the Licensing Act 2003.

 - statement of licensing policy (alcohol, regulated entertainment and late night refreshment) [pdf, 920.31Kb]